 |IT Based Tactics||✓|

-Oakland is a city of approximately 391,000 residents, located just east of San Francisco on the San Francisco Bay.
-While there are areas of affluence, most of the city can be described as working class; in 2007, 17% of city residents lived below the poverty line.
-The city’s economy has been particularly hard hit in the past decade, creating the conditions for prostitution and sex trafficking to flourish.
+Oakland is a city of approximately 434,000 residents, located just east of San Francisco on the San Francisco Bay.
+While there are areas of affluence, most of the city can be described as working class to poor; in 2007, 17% of city residents lived below the poverty line.
+The city’s economy has been particularly hard hit in the past few decades, creating the conditions for prostitution and sex trafficking (and a wide range of related crimes) to flourish.
 Budget cuts have also forced law enforcement to triage available resources and limited nonprofits’ and community organizations’ ability to secure funding for anti-prostitution initiatives.
 Oakland’s location along interstate transportation routes, its reputation as a major seaport, and proximity to San Francisco has spurred the expansion of its commercial sex market.
 The presence of street gangs and an active drug trafficking market have further complicated the issue.
 Prostituted women and girls have been targeted in homicides, and at least one serial killer of prostituted persons was active in the city.

 In response to such serious and persistent problems, Oakland residents and local law enforcement have employed a range of tactics to identify, apprehend, and deter sex buyers.
 The Oakland Police Department began conducting street-level reverse stings in the mid-1970s.
 In February 1975, following an OPD sex buyer sting, an Oakland judge ruled that, “it was unconstitutional to treat prostitution customers different from prostitutes.”
 The case was the culmination of a suit brought against the city by the American Civil Liberties Union (ACLU), alleging discriminatory enforcement of prostitution laws.
 In previous years, city sex buyers were issued citations and ordered to appear for STD screening within a week of arrest; prostituted women, in contrast, were taken into custody and “quarantined” (i.e. forced to remain in custody until the results of their STD screenings were available).
 Since the ruling, arrested sex buyers have been forced to submit to the same booking and health screening procedures required of prostituted women.